RoutedDart/ormed/.site/docs/guides/examples.md

 ## Testing Tips

-- Use `InMemoryQueryExecutor` for fast tests without a real database
+- Use `SqliteDriverAdapter.inMemory()` for fast tests without a real database
 - Attach listeners to `context.onQuery`/`.onMutation` to assert behavior
 - For migrations, use `MigrationRunner` with a fake ledger to verify ordering
 - For Postgres integration tests, use `PostgresTestHarness` which spins up a schema per test